tradecloud/tradecloud-docs-api-v2/forecast/issue.md

 As buyer you can send a new forecast to your supplier.

 {% hint style="info" %}
-A forecast cannot be updated, a forecast will always be appended.
+A forecast cannot be updated.
+Issued forecasts will always be appended to the existing set of forecasts.
 {% endhint %}

 {% hint style="warning" %}